Frequently Asked Questions (FAQ)

 Caregivers tell us that they are not required to be in constant attendance, there is less strain on their own bodies having to manage manual wheelchairs or hefting heavy powered chairs.

-Health professionals tell us they like the Ogo because it requires upper body movement - exercising the muscles.
-There is less wear and tear on shoulders and arms, assists functionality of digestives.
-The increased freedom and independence, also assists mental and spiritual well being often resulting in a more positive outlook which aids recovery or therapy.
+Health professionals tell us they like the Ogo because it requires upper body movement – exercising the core muscles.
+There is less wear and tear on shoulders and arms and it helps with effective digestion.
+The increased freedom and independence also assists mental and spiritual well being, often resulting in a more positive outlook which aids recovery or therapy.